learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 ## Using the `.query()` method

-Instead of slicing, you can also make use the DataFrame's built-in `.query()` method.
+Instead of slicing, you can also make use of the DataFrame's built-in `.query()` method.
 This method reads a bit cleaner, and allows us to pass in our arguments as a string.
 For more information or example code on how to use this method, see the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.query.html).

 In the cell below, use the `.query()` method to slice a DataFrame that contains only passengers who have a `PassengerId` greater than or equal to 500.